 Multiple ovulation / Hyperovulation

-What is hyperovulation and why does it happen?
-In order to reproduce, the human species needs the following: a uterus, a sperm cell and an egg cell.
-Sometimes, however, not just one but two or more egg cells mature in one cycle.
+In order to reproduce, the human species needs the following things: a uterus, sperm and an egg.
+But the exception proves the rule and so it happens that sometimes not just one, but two or more eggs mature in one cycle.

-Most women experiencing multiple ovulation, find it difficult to tell whether they are hyperovulating or ovulating at all.
-Which is the case, in general.
-In self-assessment, however, a few women also reported symptoms such as more severe ovulation pain and a heavier cervical discharge than usual.
-The only clear indication of hyperovulation is given by ultrasound, which shows the single follicles in which the oocytes develop.
+In most cases, women do not feel whether they are hyperovulating or ovulating at all.
+In self-assessments, however, a few women have reported symptoms such as more severe ovulation pain and heavier discharge than usual.
+A clear sign of hyperovulation can only be obtained by ultrasound.
+The individual follicles in which the eggs grow can be made visible.

-The fertilization and implantation of two egg cells lead to the pregnancy of fraternal twins.
-From three oocytes to triplets and so forth.
-Multiple pregnancies are more common in in-vitro fertilisation because the ovaries are more highly stimulated by the administration of specific hormones.
-Multiple egg cells are then artificially inseminated and transplanted into the uterus.
-Chances that at least one of these zygotes will implant are expected to be increased.
-However, it is not uncommon for several zygotes to nest which in turn results in multiple pregnancies.
-In naturally occurring multiple pregnancies, hyperovulating women were found to have elevated levels of the Follicle Stimulating Hormone (FSH).
-They are also more common in women who become pregnant shortly after coming off hormonal birth control.
+Fertilization and implantation of two eggs results in the pregnancy of twins.
+From three eggs to triplets and so on.
+Multiple pregnancies are more common with in vitro fertilization because the ovaries are stimulated more by adding hormones to produce more eggs.
+These are then artificially fertilized and implanted.
+The hope is that this will increase the chances that at least one of these eggs will implant.
+However, it is not uncommon for several eggs to implant, resulting in multiple pregnancy.
+In naturally occurring multiple pregnancies, hyperovulating women are found to have elevated levels of follicle stimulating hormone (FSH).
+They are also more common in women who become pregnant shortly after stopping hormonal contraceptives.

 breathe ilo is a breath analysis device and the easiest way to determine a woman’s fertile days.
 Simply breathe into the breathe ilo device for 1 minute a day and determine your fertility status.